 National Maternity Surveys

-National surveys of women’s experiences of maternity care are important in finding out what women think about their care.
-Maternity services are changing and information from these studies provides snapshots of practice and points for comparison over time.
+National Maternity Surveys are important to find out about women’s health and experiences of care around the time of pregnancy.
+Information from these surveys provides snapshots of care and points for comparison over time.
 The results of these surveys are used to help improve maternity care throughout the country.